 Like Edie Littlefield Sundby, I love to walk.
 Walking is a spiritual journey and a reflection of living.
 Each of us must determine which path to take and how far to walk; we must find our own way, what is right for one may not be for another.

-During my Mindfulness and Meditation with Horses retreats, I encourage my guests to try walking meditation by walking up and down the rows in the vineyards surrounding the farm.
+During my Teach Mindfulness and Meditation with Your Horse(s) – based on equine-facilitated mindfulness and meditation – I encourage my students to try walking meditation by walking up and down the rows in the vineyards surrounding the farm.
 This makes for the minimum outside distraction, allowing my guests to enjoy walking outside without having to concentrate on the path itself.
 My guests also do walking meditation with the horses, following in Aurore’s footsteps.
 I encourage them to pay particular attention to how fully aware the horses are of their own bodies and at the same time of their environment.

 How do you practice Walking Meditation?